-The duration of the food shortage with the families continuing with food insecurity in both programme and control villages are similar and the case of sample villages are relatively better.
-This is the area where the programme needs to make focused intervention for addressing food insecurity by linking the mainstream food and nutritional programmes to these poorest households.
+There is no food shortage with the families in the programme villages, rather it happens in control villages.
+The programme has taken sufficient steps for addressing food insecurity by linking the mainstream food and nutritional programmes to these poorest households.
 These segments of the family are particularly landless and destitute families, primarily depending upon purchased food.
 The project has taken an initiative for creation of grain banks at SHG level which would address these households in accessing food.